Coping Skills Therapists in Hamilton, ON

 Registered Psychotherapist (Q) at CMAP Health

-Hamilton, Ontario(Virtual Only)
+Hamilton, ON(Virtual Only)

 Ocean Dinel is a Registered Psychotherapist at CMAP Health with a Master’s Degree in Counselling Psychology.
 Certified in Level 2 Cognitive Behavioural Therapy (CBT), Ocean integrates evidence-based, client-focused approaches to address a variety of mental health challenges.
 They are registered with the College of Registered Psychotherapists of Ontario (CRPO) and the Canadian Counselling and Psyc…